Trump vows to press ahead on border wall 'one way or the other'

 Trump originally sought $5.7 billion for a border wall, only to be rebuffed by Democrats.
 Amid that standoff, the president for weeks used a variety of softer terms to describe the physical structure he wants on the border.
 From the Rose Garden last Friday afternoon, when he announced his support for a short-term spending package, Trump said:

-“[Democrats' have finally and fully acknowledged that having barriers, fencing, or walls—or whatever you want to call it –will be an important part of the solution.”
+“[Democrats] have finally and fully acknowledged that having barriers, fencing, or walls—or whatever you want to call it –will be an important part of the solution.”

 Last month, the president also referred to the barrier as “steel slats.”